This article has been updated.

 The annual “shaming” photos are funny, we admit it.
-But they belie a truth that’s not funny at all.
-That tree tipped off its stand, those broken ornaments and the presents torn open could have had you celebrating the holiday in the waiting of an emergency animal hospital.
+But they belie a truth that’s not at all funny.
+That tree tipped off its stand, those broken ornaments, and the presents torn open could have had you celebrating the holiday at an emergency animal hospital.

 This doesn’t mean you have to choose between your dog and a holiday tradition.
-You just need to be careful during the holiday season.
+You just need to be careful during the festive season.

 Read on for our tips for dog-proofing your Christmas tree.